fogfish/datalog/README.md

 σ(S) -> { y | x ∈ S ^ p(x, y) }
 ```

 The interpreter translate goals of rules into algebraic queries with an objective to access the minimum of ground facts needed in order to determine the answer.
 Rules are a compiled to composition of σ functions (sub-queries).
-They are recursively expanded and the evaluation of the current sub-query is postponed until the new sub-query has been completely solved.
+They are recursively expanded and the evaluation of the current sub-query is postponed until the new sub-query has been completely solved, see [horn evaluator](src/datalog_horn.erl).

 The define sigma expression formalism translates purely declarative semantic into operational semantic, i.e. specify of query must be executed.
 The lazy set ensures simplicity of one-tuple-at-a-time evaluation strategy while preserving efficiency of set-oriented methods used by high-level query languages.
 Sigma expression is the formalism to relate logic program to external storage (most common query languages, access methodologies, i/o interfaces).